reelyactive/barnacles-postgres/README.md

 PostgreSQL Installation
 -----------------------

-[Download PostgreSQL](https://www.postgresql.org/download/) or follow the OS-specific instructions below.
+[Download PostgreSQL](https://www.postgresql.org/download/) or follow the OS-specific instructions below.  __barnacles-postgres__ will automatically connect to a locally-installed PostgreSQL database which observes the default options above.

 ### Ubuntu / Raspberry Pi OS (64-bit)